couchbaselabs/docs-ng/content/couchbase-sdk-java-1.3/using-the-apis.markdown

 );
 ```

-This needs a little bit of explanation.
-We are instructing the view engine to give us a range of keys, identified by the string we send along.
-We start at our brewery, but if we wouldn't specify an end we would get all of the following rows as well.
-The `\u02ad` character is the last one in UTF-8, so you can think of it as the "end to search for".
+The code in the example instructs the view engine to return a range of keys, beginning with the key specified in the `brewery` string for the 21s Amendment Brewery Cafe and ending with a nonexistent key.
+If an ending key is not specified, queries return the rows for the specified starting key and all rows following the starting key.
+The character stored in `endToken` is the last UTF-8 character, so you can think of it as the end to search for.
+The code creates a nonexistent ending key by concatenating `endToken` to the end of the starting key.

-Running this query only gives us the brewery itself and all its beers:
+Running this query returns only the 21st Amendment Brewery Cafe and all its beers:

 ```
 21st_amendment_brewery_cafe